-Every person contributes to his or her community and has the right to choose how supports and services enable him or her to meaningfully participate and contribute to his or her community.
+Every person contributes to their community and has the right to choose how supports and services enable them to meaningfully participate and contribute to their community.

-Through the PCP process, a person maximizes independence, creates connections, and works towards achieving his or her chosen outcomes.
+Through the PCP process, a person maximizes independence, creates connections, and works towards achieving their chosen outcomes.